UNICORN Token Price Tops $0.0003 on Top Exchanges (UNI)

-UNICORN Token (CURRENCY:UNI) traded 0.1% higher against the U.S. dollar during the 24-hour period ending at 21:00 PM ET on October 23rd.
-One UNICORN Token coin can now be bought for approximately $0.0003 or 0.00000000 BTC on major cryptocurrency exchanges.
-UNICORN Token has a market cap of $32,671.19 and approximately $11.00 worth of UNICORN Token was traded on exchanges in the last day.
-In the last seven days, UNICORN Token has traded down 0% against the U.S. dollar.
+UNICORN Token (CURRENCY:UNI) traded 0.5% lower against the dollar during the one day period ending at 19:00 PM Eastern on October 24th.
+UNICORN Token has a total market cap of $32,496.25 and $8.00 worth of UNICORN Token was traded on exchanges in the last 24 hours.
+Over the last seven days, UNICORN Token has traded 1.1% lower against the dollar.
+One UNICORN Token coin can now be purchased for about $0.0003 or 0.00000001 BTC on popular exchanges.

 - Archer DAO Governance Token (ARCH) traded up 47.2% against the dollar and now trades at $2.51 or 0.00005559 BTC.